chenen3/yeager/README.md

 The Outbound tag is specified by config, also yeager comes with two built-in outbound tags:

-- `direct` means directly sending traffic to destination, not the proxy server
+- `direct` means access directly, not through a proxy server
-- `reject` means rejecting traffic
+- `reject` means access denied

 For example:

-- `ip-cidr,127.0.0.1/8,direct` matches if destination IP is in specified CIDR
+- `ip-cidr,127.0.0.1/8,direct` access directly if IP matches
-- `domain,www.apple.com,direct` matches if destination domain is the given one
+- `domain,www.apple.com,direct` access directly if domain name matches
-- `domain-suffix,apple.com,direct` matches if destination domain has the suffix, AKA root domain
+- `domain-suffix,apple.com,direct`access directly if root domain name matches
-- `domain-keyword,apple,direct` matches if destination domain has the keyword
+- `domain-keyword,apple,direct` access directly if keyword matches
-- `geosite,cn,direct` matches if destination domain is in [geosite](https://github.com/v2fly/domain-list-community/tree/master/data)
+- `geosite,cn,direct` access directly if the domain name is located in mainland China
 - `final,proxy` determine where the traffic be send to while all above rules not match.
 It must be the last rule, by default is `final,direct`

 ### Upgrade